AP Explains: Why isn’t there a winner of Iowa’s Dem caucuses

 On the eve of the New Hampshire primary, how can it be there is still no winner of last week’s Iowa caucuses?

 Final results of the Democratic caucus were released late Sunday, after the Iowa Democratic Party made a series of corrections to a tally initially delayed by several days.
-That’s not the end of the count, however, as Sen. Bernie Sanders’ campaign exercised its right Monday to ask the state party to take another look at its math.
+That’s not the end of the count, however, as Sen. Bernie Sanders and former South Bend, Indiana, Mayor Pete Buttigieg exercised their right Monday to ask the state party to take another look at its reporting of the results.

 Amid those delays in getting the data and after observing irregularities in the results once they did arrive, The Associated Press decided it cannot declare a winner in the first contest to decide the Democratic Party’s nominee to challenge President Donald Trump in November.